 These emerging phenomena have posed great challenges to the sustainable urban development and embarked great academic interests.

-This project aims to examine the process and mechanism of industrial reconfiguration, functional change, and their social effects in typical mega-city regions and metropolitan areas.
+This project examines the process and mechanism of industrial reconfiguration, functional change, and their social effects in typical mega-city regions and metropolitan areas.
 Research outcomes will be applied to policy consultation programmes.

 This project is conducted through domestic and international comparative studies, Beijing-Tianjin-Hebei region (BTH), Yangtze River Delta (YRD), and Pearl River Delta (PRD) are investigated as the empirical cases at the mega-city region level.